uitsmijter/Documentation/content/general/quickstart.md

 > will fit our needs later on, too._

 **tokenExpirationInHours**:
-In [OAuth-FLow](/oauth/flow) the user exchanges an authorization code (see [grant_types](/oauth/granttypes)) for an access and refresh token.
+In [OAuth-Flow](/oauth/flow), the user exchanges an authorization code (see [grant_types](/oauth/granttypes)) for an access and refresh token.
-If the access token expires, a new valid one can obtained with the refresh token.
+If the access token expires, a new valid one can be obtained with the refresh token.

-As long as the access token is not expired, a user is logged in, even if the user has been deleted from the credentials service.
+As long as the access token has not expired, a user is logged in, even if the user has been deleted from the credentials service.
-In the example of `2 hours` the user can access our portal at least for a maximum of 2 hours before being kicked out.
+With the example value of `2 hours`, the user can access our portal for a maximum of 2 hours before being kicked out.
-This setting is regardless of the cookie lifetime.
+This setting is independent of the cookie lifetime.

 > Special case **silent login**: If silent login is turned on, the login might happen automatically!
 > You should only rely on the token expiration time when silent login is turned off (enabled by default).
 > More information is provided in the [tenant and client configuration](/configuration/tenant_client_config) section.

 **tokenRefreshExpirationInHours**:
-For every code exchange and every refresh the authorisation server generates a pair of an access token and a refresh token.
-The access token is a Bearer encoded JWT with the user profile encoded.
+For every code exchange and every refresh, the authorization server generates a pair of an access token and a refresh token.
+The access token is a Bearer-encoded JWT with the user profile encoded.
 The refresh token is a random key that can be used to refresh the access token.
-If an access token gets invalid, the user (mostly the library that is used) can get a new fresh valid access token with the refresh token (see [grant_types](/oauth/granttypes)).
+If an access token becomes invalid, the user (or the library being used) can obtain a new valid access token with the refresh token (see [grant_types](/oauth/granttypes)).

-Uitsmijter stores the refresh tokens for a defined amount of time.
+Uitsmijter stores refresh tokens for a defined amount of time.
 If a user has a valid and known refresh token, an access token can be requested.

-Therefor the refresh expiration period **must be** longer than the access token.
+Therefore, the refresh expiration period **must be** longer than the access token expiration.

 > Do you know those mobile Apps where you are always logged in after initial registration?
 Those apps know you because
 > they have a very long refresh token period (sometimes ~1 year).
 When opening the app the first thing is to exchange